Sheema Kermani: Career

 Kermani started learning Bharatanatyam in the mid-1960s.
 Her first solo performance was at Pakistan in 1984.
 In 1988, she proceeded to India on an ICCR (Indian Council of Cultural Relations) scholarship and studied Bharatanatyam under Leela Samson, Kathak under Ram Mohan and Odissi under Guru Mayadhar Raut and Aloka Pannikar.
 She also conducts theater workshops under the guidance of theater director Prasanna Ramaswamy in Karachi and heads a cultural organization, Tehrik-e-Niswan in Karachi.

 2017 appearances

 On 19 February 2017, Kermani appeared at the Shrine of Lal Shahbaz Qalandar in Sehwan after the barbaric suicide attack and performed a dhamal (a Sufi dance form).
 She gave a passionate performance and told the media that nobody can stop music and dance.

 She performed at the Faiz Aman Mela, Lahore where she paid a tribute to Asma Jahangir.
 She said we can bring peace, harmony and equality by loving each other and by sharing the message of love with each other.

 2022 appearance

 In February 2022, she appeared in the music video for the song "Pasoori" as part of Season 14 of Coke Studio.
 This special performance was covered by the leading Indian print media, including ThePrint and The Indian Express.

+Personal life

+Sheema is married to a theater actor Khalid Ahmed.